Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 A-B & Brazil

 My mentor has advised me for almost seven years in every step of my career, all the successes and failures: moving to South America, English immersions, tours, exports, writing, everything.
 He also gave me an inside look at the inner workings of the highest levels of Anheuser-Busch when he worked there.
 He paints a picture of an August Busch III extremely uncomfortable outside American borders.
 This is a man who wore cowboy boots to the office.
 He didn’t trust anything from Latin America.
-This anecdote from my mentor always stuck with me, from their talks in Brazil:
+This anecdote from their talks in Brazil:

 The dinner was with Antarctica either shortly before or after our 5% purchase in the company.
 The Third indeed went to the big semi-formal dinner at the hotel ballroom hosted by Antarctica but refused to eat the mystery fish served that night.
 After the dinner the Third and the entire A-B entourage sat around the hotel pool having beers.
 The Third decided to order a well-done steak sandwich or something like that (obviously he was still hungry).
 Unfortunately, his food order showed up at exactly the same moment the Antarctica execs strolled by.

-After buying 5% of Brazilian brewery, Antarctica, it merged with its only competitor, AmBev, to create a monopoly in Brazil.
-That’s when Jorge Paulo and Marcel visited St. Louis – to pitch the Third on joining forces between A-B and the new Brazilian monopoly, AmBev.
+After A-B bought 5% of the Brazilian brewery, Antarctica merged with its only competitor, AmBev, to create a monopoly in Brazil.
+That’s when Jorge Paulo and Marcel visited St. Louis – to pitch the Third on joining forces between A-B and the new Brazilian monopoly.
 My mentor has an anecdote from when the Brazilians visited St. Louis:

 So the Third is leading the brewery tour with Jorge Paulo and Marcel with the specific objective of intimidating them — as in “no bankers could ever possibly run a beer company.”
 When we arrived in the QC room for arriving materials, the Third grabs a handful of malt and sticks his nose into it — I mean really sticks it in — and is obviously not pleased.
 Gerhardt notices and starts sniffing too, although it’s clear he is not smelling whatever the Third is.
 This all results in a big huzzurah where the Third barks out orders to send the malt back and reprimand the supplier.
 Later the entourage is sitting in a conference room having a beer and August leaves for a phone call.
 At that point Marcel looks at Gerhardt and says “Was there really something wrong with that malt or was that all just a show for us?”
 I knew at that precise moment that these guys were not going to be easily hoodwinked.